COGNITIVE BEHAVIORAL THERAPY (CBT)

 With Mindful Self-Compassion (MSC), you can learn to be kinder and more compassionate to yourself, even when things don't go according to plan.

-I can also help with anxiety, panic attacks, ADHD, eating disorders, and body image.
+I can also help with anxiety, panic attacks, ADHD, binge eating, emotional eating, and negative body image.

 How It Works